-The choices we make surrounding alcohol, nicotine or other drugs impacts every dimension of wellness.
+The choice to use or not use alcohol, nicotine or other drugs has an impact on every dimension of wellness.
 As a student, your input and expertise related to college life and health are invaluable.
 As a peer educator, you will have a unique opportunity to share this expertise with your peers and have a direct impact on their health, well-being, and choices related to ANOD.

 ANOD Peer Educators are students with a wide variety of experience when it comes to alcohol, nicotine, and other drugs.
 Students who apply will not be excluded from consideration based on their personal choices.

-This program is supervised by our Alcohol, Nicotine and Other Drugs Educators/Counselors Nancy Bushinsky and Michael Glennon.
+This program is supervised by our Alcohol, Nicotine and Other Drug Educators/Counselors Nancy Bushinsky and Tess Kucera.

 ANOD Peer Educators…